Stern-Brocot Trees #

 The Gears of Time #

 After reading this story, you might wonder why a clockmaker was interested in these trees.
-If two gears, one with p teeth and the other with q teeth are connected, their rotation ratio (gear ratio) is p/q.
+If two gears, one with $p$ teeth and the other with $q$ teeth are connected, their rotation ratio (gear ratio) is $p/q$.

 Gears can be combined like in the following example of a double gear:

-In this case, if the gear ratio of the first couple (red/blue) is p1/q1
+In this case, if the gear ratio of the first couple (red/blue) is $p_1/q_1$ and the ratio of the second couple (yellow/green) is $p_2/q_2$, the combined gear ratio (red/green) is $p_1/q_1 \times p_2/q_2$.

-century clockmaker, Charles-Étienne-Louis Camus, presented the following problem: “To find the number of the teeth…of the wheels and pinions of a machine, which being moved by a pinion, placed on the hour wheel, shall cause a wheel to make a revolution in a mean year, supposed to consist of 365 days, 5 hours, 49 minutes”.
+As an example of the problems clockmakers were having in the past, an 18th century clockmaker, Charles-Étienne-Louis Camus, presented the following problem: “To find the number of the teeth…of the wheels and pinions of a machine, which being moved by a pinion, placed on the hour wheel, shall cause a wheel to make a revolution in a mean year, supposed to consist of 365 days, 5 hours, 49 minutes”.
 If we work everything to minutes, the problem requires designing a gear train with the ratio 720/525949 (the hour wheel makes a complete rotation in 12 hours = 720 minutes and the mean tropical year has 525949 minutes according to Camus).

 Building gears with 525949 teeth is hard to imagine and making compound gears in this case is hindered by the fact that 525949 is a prime number.
 Camus had to find a combination that was close to the required ratio but with numbers that factor nicely.